 What precisely does natural imply?

 The definition of organic also limits using “genetically changed organisms.”
-GMO plants had been genetically altered to withstand the application of herbicides and pesticides — chemical substances that protect harvests from viruses and insects.
+GMO plants have been genetically altered to withstand the application of herbicides and pesticides — chemical substances that protect harvests from viruses and insects.
 The introduction of GMOs into the food supply sparked a debate over their health and environmental implications.
 Anything bearing the USDA Organic Seal is routinely non-GMO.

 What do organic meals mean?